- Setting up the Linksys WAP610N Dual-Band Wireless-N Access Point

 NOTE: To learn the difference between 2.4 GHz and 5 GHz bands, click here.

 QUICK TIP: This will be the name of the network.

 Select the Security Mode that you want your access point to have.

-For optimum Wireless-N performance, it is recommended to use WPA2 Personal or WPA Personal Security Mode.
+For optimum Wireless-N performance, it is recommended to use WPA Personal or WPA2 Personal Security Mode.

 Select WPA Personal or WPA2 Personal and enter your desired Passphrase.

-QUICK TIP: This is only applicable of you are using older computers which do not support WPA or WPA2 Personal security mode.
+QUICK TIP: This is only applicable if you are using older computers which do not support WPA Personal or WPA2 Personal Security mode.

 Select WEP on Security Mode and follow the steps below:

 Enter your 10 or 26-hex digit key in Key 1.